-Having due regard to disposal of surface water, with the adjoining land being in our ownership there are a number of options available to facilitate the provision of a sustainable urban drainage system.
+Having due regard to disposal of surface water, there are a number of options available to facilitate the provision of a sustainable urban drainage system.

 3.6 Ecology

 As evident in the photographs provided at 3.1 Location and Description above, the candidate site is actively used and managed for the purposes of agriculture.
 The site is part of a larger enclosure of improved grassland, subject to the usual nutrient practices with the road frontage defined by a timber post and rail fence.